bhctest123/soberlivingappcom-new/src/content/blog/how-to-turn-alumni-recovery-success-into-new-residents-for-your-sober-living-home.md

 ---
-title: "Sober Living App - How to Turn Alumni Recovery Success Into New Residents for Your Sober Living Home&lt;br/&gt;"
+title: "Sober Living App - How to Turn Alumni Recovery Success Into New Residents for Your Sober Living Home"
 description: "Use alumni recovery success to gain new SLH residents.
 Marketing tips from the Sober Living App blog archives (June 2020)."
 date: 2020-06-16
 author: "Ben Weiss"